-The District's investment in capital assets as of June 30, 2019, amounts to \$20,077,574 (net of accumulated depreciation).
+The District's investment in capital assets as of June 30, 2020, amounts to \$19,576,308 (net of accumulated depreciation).
 In addition to reporting the District's investment in capital assets including land, infrastructure, improvements, and construction in progress, the District reports its investment in intangible assets as required by Governmental Accounting Standards Board (GASB) Statement No. 51 - Accounting and Financial Reporting for Intangible Assets.
-Intangible assets for the District normally include easements (both permanent and temporary), and development, acquisition, and implementation costs related to computer software.
-Software is included only when the aggregate costs exceed, or are anticipated to exceed, a threshold of \$25,000.
+Intangible assets for the District include permanent easements.
+Major capital asset activity for the year ended June 30, 2020 included the completion of the East Robles sewer main project.